-This commitment has informed my work as a community worker, for the last 20 years and currently as a lecturer at the Department of Applied Social Studies (DAPPSS).
+This commitment has informed my work as a community and youth worker, for 20 years and currently as a lecturer at the Department of Applied Social Studies (DAPPSS).
 I teach modules in community work, professional development, equality and human rights across DAPPSS programmes at undergraduate and post graduate , as well as outreach certificate and continuous professional development programmes.
-Currently, I co-ordinate the final year of the BA in Community and Youth Work - a dual professional qualification in both disciplines.
+Currently, I co-ordinate the first year of the BSocSc in Community and Youth Work - a dual professional qualification in both disciplines.

 |Association||Function||From / To|